 ELS Educational Service’s English for Academic Purposes Program:

 - Students who demonstrate completion of ELS Level 112 may be fully admitted to Marymount without submitting a TOEFL or IELTS score.
 More information about the ELS program may be found at www.els.edu.

 - Students who present a Certification of English Proficiency Letter after successful completion of an upper-level course in the intensive program with an official transcript from Inlingua may be fully admitted to Marymount without submitting a TOEFL or IELTS score.
 More information about the Inlingua program may be found at https://idc.edu/.

 - Students who present a certificate of completion of level 12 with an official transcript from ILA may be fully admitted to Marymount without submitting a TOEFL or IELTS score.
 More information about the ILA program may be found at https://www.ila.edu/about.

 - Students who complete Advanced Level 550 at Virginia Tech Language and Culture Institute may be fully admitted to Marymount without submitting a TOEFL or IELTS score.

 - Students who satisfy all admissions criteria except the English language proficiency may qualify for a conditional acceptance before starting their program at the Virginia Tech Language and Culture Institute.

 - More information about the Virginia Tech Language and Culture Institute programs may be found at https://lci.vt.edu/.

-- You may submit a personal essay of 500 words or fewer for the admissions committee to review.
+- Marymount encourages you to submit a personal essay of 500 words or fewer for the admissions committee to review.

 - This essay may include your educational goals, discussion of personal circumstances, or anything else that you would like the admissions committee to know.